TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 Please process for de-provisioning of all the provisioned capabilities from the control plane UI, first.
 On successful de-provisionong, delete the data plane from the control plane UI.

-For the tools charts uninstallation, EFS mount and security groups deletion and cluster deletion, we have provided a helper [clean-up](clean-up.sh).
+For the tools charts uninstallation, Azure file shares deletion and cluster deletion, we have provided a helper [clean-up](clean-up.sh).
 ```bash
 ./clean-up.sh
 ```